chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-result-parser.markdown

 	</tbody>
 </table>

+XL-TestView uses the same type system as XL-Deploy.
+However, only the above fields are used for test tools.
+To acquire a better understanding about the type system in general please look at [Understanding XL Deploy rules](/xl-deploy/how-to/customize-an-existing-ci-type.html).

 ### Write an implementation of the test results parser

-A (Python) script is required to do the actual parsing.
+<blockquote>Depending on your language property you have to provide a python or java implementation.
+This chapter assumes a python implementation.</blockquote>

+Using the search pattern from the test tool configuration the files to be imported will be assembled into one list and feeded into the test results parser.

-As input XL TestView provides the files that contain test results, the output is a collection of test runs.
+The output of the test result parser is a collection of test runs.
 Each test run is itself a collection of test results.

-In pseudo-code:
+In pseudo-code this looks like:

     TestResultParser(files) -> [ [ test result1, test result2, ... ], ... ]

 In many cases all test results that can be found belong to one test run.
 This is the case with for example JUnit and Cucumber.
+One 'run' of the test tool generates results.
+All these results belong to a `test run`.

-Some tools build up a history of test runs, such as Gatling and FitNesse.
-It is up to the test result parser implementor to be aware of this distinction.
+Some tools build up a *history* of test runs, such as Gatling and FitNesse.
+This means that every *run* of the tool *adds* test result data (instead of replacing it with new data).
+This implies that the test result parser will be feeded with the latest and all previous test run data.
+It is up to the test result parser to deal with this case and distinguish already imported runs.

-Apart from a list of `files`, the script is primes with the following information:
+Apart from a list of `files`, the script is primed with the following information:

 {:.table .table-striped}
 |Attribute|Description|